bonigarcia/context-engineering/README.md

 This repo also hosts the [context-aware prompt builder](https://bonigarcia.dev/context-engineering/context-aware-prompt-builder.html), an online tool presented in chapter 2 for designing, comparing, and reusing structured prompts across multiple frameworks and AI models.

 ## Resources
 Although the concept of _context engineering_ is new, the underlying technologies (LLMs, AI agents, prompt engineering, RAG, MCP, memory management, etc.) have been developed over the years.
 Nevertheless, summarizing all these converging technologies and tools in a single book is a very challenging task.
 As you know, nowadays there is more information than ever, and it is very easy to get lost with so many sources.
-The only solution I found for this problem is to select the best references I could find, read and understand them, and put them into practice with ready-to-execute practical examples.
-This section summarizes some of the most relevant references and sources I found during my journey to unravel the essence of context engineering.
+This section summarizes some of the most relevant references and resources I found during my journey to unravel the essence of context engineering.

 ### Context Engineering